1. How can I apply to volunteer?

 9. Where will I work?

-The main office is located in Mytilene; however, project lawyers will spend at least four hours a day in the Moria Reception and Identification Center.
+The main administrative office is located in Mytilene; however, volunteer lawyers will spend at least four hours a day providing legal assistance in the European Lawyers in Lesvos container in the Moria Reception and Identification Center.

 10. What does European Lawyers in Lesvos expect from me besides giving legal advice?